Deciding Isomorphy using Dehn fillings, the splitting case: Solving the isomorphism problem

-We now prove the main theorem of the introduction, Theorem \ref{theo;main}.
-Given two torsion-free relatively hyperbolic groups $(G_1,\calP_1), (G_2,\calP_2)$, with a finite generating set for each representative of maximal parabolic subgroup, we need to check whether they are isomorphic as groups with unmarked peripheral structure.
+Given two such one-ended relatively hyperbolic groups $(G_1,\calP_1), (G_2,\calP_2)$, with a finite generating set for each representative of maximal parabolic subgroup, we need to check whether they are isomorphic as groups with unmarked peripheral structure.

-By Proposition \ref{prop;red-1}, and by assumption of solvability of isomorphism problem for elementary groups, we may assume that we are given non-elementary torsion-free relatively hyperbolic groups, freely indecomposable relative to their peripheral structures.

-Next, let $\calR$ be the class of torsion-free relatively hyperbolic groups with parabolic groups in the given class $\calC$.
-Since $\calC$ is stable for taking subgroups, by Proposition \ref{prop;RH_passing_to_a_vertex}, $\calR$ is stable for taking subgroups that are vertex groups of elementary splittings (relative to the peripheral structure).

-By the assumptions of Theorem \ref{theo;main}, we may use the algorithm of Theorem \ref{theo;TouC} in order to determine whether a group in $\calR$ is rigid or not.
-By Theorem \ref{theo;presentation}, we have also an algorithm that terminates only when a given (infinite) group is maximal elementary.
-Therefore, we may use Theorem \ref{thm;compute_JSJ}, to find a bipartite canonical JSJ decompositions $\bbX_i$ for $(G_i,\calP_i)$, with maximal elementary black vertex groups, and white vertex groups are either rigid or $(QH)$.
+By Corollary \ref{cor:ctf-compute-can-splittings} we can compute the canonical JSJ decompositions $\bbX_i$ for $(G_i,\calP_i)$, with maximal elementary black vertex groups, and white vertex groups are either rigid or $\QH$.

 By criterion (\ref{carac_toc3}) of Lemma \ref{lem;carac_toc}, $G_i$ is hyperbolic relative to the augmented peripheral structure $(\calP_i)_{\bbX_i}$ as well, and $\bbX_i$ is essentially peripheral for this structure.To avoid handling too many peripheral structures at different places, it is convenient to turn this splitting into a peripheral one, and we do that canonically as follows.
-On each white vertex $v$ of $\bbX_i$, we may compute the induced peripheral structure on its group $\G_v$ as follows.
-We know the images of the adjacent edge groups, and for each representative of group in $\calP_i$, by enumeration, we may find a vertex containing one of its conjugates, hence, once this is done for all, we may find the list of peripherals that have a conjugate in $\G_v$.
+On each white vertex $v$ of $\bbX_i$, we may compute the induced peripheral structure on its group $\G_v$ as follows: we know the images of the adjacent edge groups, and for each representative of group in $\calP_i$, by enumeration, we may find a vertex containing one of its conjugates; thus we may find the list of peripheral subgroups that have a conjugate in $\G_v$.
 According to Lemma \ref{lem;describe_induced}, this is the induced peripheral structure.